SamiPerttu/fundsp/README.md

 The `Sequencer` component mixes together generator nodes dynamically.
 It can start and stop rendering nodes with sample accuracy.

-For use as a dynamic mixer, it can be split into a frontend and a backend.
-The frontend is for adding and editing events, and the real-time safe backend renders audio.

 The sequencer has no inputs and a user specified number of outputs.

 ```rust